project-oak/oak/docs/concepts.md

 policies set on the Oak Node; the Oak VM itself may then optionally prove additional details about the Oak Module and its properties, which may require reasoning about its internal structure.

+## Information Flow Control: Labels and Tags

+The Oak system allows analysis and policing of the information flowing through an application [1](https://pdos.csail.mit.edu/papers/flume-sosp07.pdf).
+This is done by tracking two **labels**, which are sets of **tags** as messages flow between Nodes in the Application.

+The first set of tags forms the **secrecy label**, with the intent that a secrecy tag `X` means that a Node has had access to some class of secret data identified by `X`.
+Secrecy labels are propagated with messages (cf.
+[taint checking](https://en.wikipedia.org/wiki/Taint_checking); if Node A has label `X` and sends a message to Node B, then B also adds `B` to its current secrecy label when it read that message.

+The second set of tags forms the **integrity label**, with the intent that a integrity tag `Y` means that all inputs to a Node (so far) have complied with an integrity or provenance check identified by `Y`.
+Integrity labels are also propagated with messages, but as a subtractive operation: if node B receives a message that is _missing_ one of the integrity tags that the node currently has, then the node's integrity label is updated to _remove_ that tag.

 ## Oak Manager